Chapter Programs and Event List:

 Feather Your Garden with Natives

 Dotty Zales and Dave Hoferer, who are both members of Loess Hills Wild Ones AND Loess Hills Audubon Society, will present “Feather Your Garden with Natives, Native Plants Attract Native Birds.”
 They’ll use colorful images to introduce you to the plants that support birds here in Siouxland, and you’ll meet the insects these birds need, too.
-The registration link will be available in February.

 Plant Diversity for Life!